 We’ll perform the following actions:

-4. Create a new model in the Hub and upload all these contents to it.
+ziparchives with the contents of each one of thecompiledfolders.
+These archives are useful for third-party apps. - Create a new model in the Hub and upload all these contents to it.
 You can also open a pull request to the original repo instead of creating a new one.

-6. Add the core-ml tag to the YAML section of the model card.
+core-mltag to the YAML section of the model card.
 This is important for search and discoverability!

 This is the file structure in my filesystem, just before upload: